docs.kde.org

 Miscellaneous

-The Miscellaneous tab tells you other informations about the current element, including when it was discovered, its mean mass (the mass per neutron) and the origin of the name.
+The Miscellaneous page tells you other information about the current element, including when it was discovered and the origin of the name.

 Kalzium information dialog